kelj0/Teaching-Linux/README.md

 - `ps aux` - list all running processes
 - `ps aux | grep {{string}}` - search for a process that matches string
 - `ps -ef | grep python` - list all running python processes ('-ef' is for list all{e} and format it{f})

+### cat and tac ( work with text files)
+- `cat file.txt` - display file (read text and sent it your standard output{terminal})
+- `cat file1.txt file2.txt` - display file1 and file2
+- `cat file.txt > newfile.txt` - works as cat file.txt but shell redirects output to newfile.txt
+- `cat file1.txt file2.txt > newcombined.txt` - combine file1 and file2 text and output it to newcombined.txt
+- `cat file1.txt >> file2.txt` - append file1 to file2 ( read file1 and append to end of file2)
+- `tac file.txt` -its same like cat but it reads file line by line BACKWARDS! tac is really useful when you want output time logs